lmachens/meteor-apm-server/README.md

 ## Get up and running with MUP

-The easiest way to get this server up and running is to use the recommended configuration with [MUP](https://github.com/zodern/meteor-up).
+The easiest way to get this server up and running is to use the recommended configuration with [MUP](https://github.com/zodern/meteor-up), see below.

+### Setup steps using Docker
 You can also use docker to spin up an instance pretty quick:

 ```